CMS to Move Forward with The Oncology Care First Model

 Carevive OPT-IN™ (Oncology Pragmatic Trial Investigator Network) is a network of Carevive customers participating in tumor registries to collect real-world experience data.
 Participants in OPT-IN receive access to aggregated Patient Experience Data and benchmarking for continuous practice improvement.
 OPT-IN funding also helps participants acquire technology needed to meet OCF practice re-design requirements.

 CMS/private payers and other stakeholders in cancer care delivery, particularly the life science industry, have a significant interest in having access to Carevive’s 16 PED registries.
-Patient Experience Data is becoming increasingly important to Congress and regulatory agencies to inform better drug development, and there is growing interest to include such data in New Drug Applications (NDA/BLAs).
+Patient Experience Data is becoming increasingly important to Congress and regulatory agencies to inform better drug development.
+There is growing interest in including such data in New Drug Applications (NDA/BLAs).

 There is also interest in using these data to provide data on long-term value and safety of novel cell and gene therapies.
 The initial PED registries (breast, prostate, ovarian, and lung cancer, and multiple myeloma) are planned to be available for commercial license in 2021.
 The OCF program supports the accelerated contribution of our practices’ complete datasets to these registries, as there is now the added benefit of OCF requiring ePROs collection, and the belief that its collection will improve practice performance and associated performance payments.